dam354/raindrop-manager/README.md

 # Raindrop.io Drop Manager

+## Description

-This is a web application built using Next.js that integrates with the Raindrop.io API to manage and organize bookmarks.
+Raindrop.io Drop Manager is a web application built using Next.js that integrates with the Raindrop.io API to manage and organize bookmarks.
 The tool allows users to fetch their bookmarks from Raindrop.io, view suggested tags, and generate additional tags using OpenAI's GPT-3.5-turbo model.

+## Why?

+The goal of Raindrop.io Drop Manager is to simplify the process of managing and organizing bookmarks.
+By leveraging AI-generated tags, users can enhance the discoverability of their saved content, making it easier to find and categorize bookmarks.
+This project aims to streamline bookmark management, reduce clutter, and improve productivity.

 ## Features